humaidk2/money-frontend/README.md

 ### Libraries

+### Libraries

-Money.IO is built using the following libraries to provide a safe, easy to use and easy to maintain user experience.
+Money.IO is built using the following libraries to provide a safe, easy to use and easy to maintain user and development experience.

+Frontend:
-1. [Next.js](http://nextjs.org/) which provides faster loads time using server side rendering
+1. [Next.js](https://nextjs.org/) which provides faster loads time using server side rendering
 2. [React.js](https://reactjs.org/) which provides a safer, scalable viewing experience , as well as much shorter code using the new React hooks api
 3. [Redux.js](https://redux.js.org/) which stores state in a much more manageable layout